Virginia Woolf’s Women

 And what about the women in Woolf’s life who were so important to her writing: her mother Julia Stephen, her sister Vanessa Bell; friends such as writer Katherine Mansfield and composer Ethel Smyth; lover Vita Sackville-West; plus scholars such as Jane Harrison and Janet Case?

 There will be a rich programme of lectures, seminars, supervisions (tutorials), walks, talks, and visits to places of interest in Cambridge.
 Our teachers include: Claire Davison, Alison Hennegan, Karina Jakubowicz, Isobel Maddison, Claire Nicholson, Trudi Tate, Claudia Tobin, and Clare Walker Gore.

 Marion Dell of the Virginia Woolf Society of Great Britain and an expert on Woolf’s family history will give a talk on Julia Stephen.

 Course dates: 19 to 24 July 2020.
 Bookings are open.
 Discounts for early bookings, for students, CAMcard holders, and members of recognised Woolf Societies.
 Places are limited.

-• Women and children in To the Lighthouse
+• Trudi Tate, Women and Children in To the Lighthouse

 • Isobel Maddison, Mrs Dalloway and her Daughter

 • Karina Jakubowicz, What is a Woman: Orlando

-• Women and education: A Room of One’s Own
+• Alison Hennegan, Women and Education: A Room of One’s Own

-• Between the Acts: Virginia Woolf and Ethel Smyth
+• Claire Davison, Between the Acts: Virginia Woolf and Ethel Smyth

 • Marion Dell on Virginia Woolf’s mother, Julia Stephen

 • Claudia Tobin on Virginia Woolf and Vanessa Bell

-We will visit Girton and Newnham, the first women’s colleges in Cambridge.
+We will visit Girton and Newnham Colleges, the first women’s colleges in Cambridge.
 In 1928 Woolf gave a talk at both colleges which formed the basis of A Room of One’s Own (1929).
 We will also visit to the Fitzwilliam Museum to see the manuscript of this influential work.
+And much more.